 Near Hanover in Hanover County, Virginia — The American South (Mid-Atlantic)

 Erected 1934 by Conservation & Development Commission.
-(Marker Number ND 6.)
+(Marker Number ND-9.)

 Location.
-Marker has been confirmed missing.
-It was likely located near 37° 42.482′ N, 77° 23.018′ W. Marker was near Hanover, Virginia, in Hanover County.
-Marker was at the intersection of Hanover Courthouse Road (U.S. 301) and Stumpy Road, on the right when traveling south on Hanover Courthouse Road.
+37° 44.827′ N, 77° 21.554′ W. Marker is near Hanover, Virginia, in Hanover County.
+Marker is on Hanover Courthouse Road (U.S. 301) 0.2 miles south of Courtland Farm Road, on the right when traveling south.
 Touch for map.
-Marker was in this post office area: Hanover VA 23069, United States of America.
+Marker is in this post office area: Hanover VA 23069, United States of America.
+Touch for directions.